arangodb/docs/3.9/programs-arangod-arangosearch.md

 The option is set to `false` by default.
 With this setting, queries on out of sync links will be answered normally, but the return data may be incomplete.

+`--arangosearch.columns-cache-limit`

+<small>Introduced in: v3.9.5 Enterprise only</small>

+Sets the total amount of memory (in bytes) that could be used for storing ArangoSearch cached columns in RAM.
+Default = 0 (caching is disabled).
+Could be monitored by metric "arangodb_search_columns_cache_size"